Rayrithon/Rayrithon/README.md

 <p>&nbsp;</p>

-**About me:**
+**About me 🎯**

-- 🔧 I have a bachelor degree in mechanical engineering
+- 🎓 I have a bachelor degree in mechanical engineering
 - ❤️ Passionate about data and technology
 - 💻 Autodidactic in Python, SQL and Tableau
 - 💡 Always learning something (dbt currently)